General flood information

 What we are doing about flooding

-Here are a few of the world-leading projects and initiatives we are working with the help manage flood risk in Hull -
+Here are a few of the world-leading projects and initiatives we are working with to help manage flood risk in Hull -

-• we work with local community groups, local and national politicians to raise awareness of flood risk and the impacts it can have on people’s lives
+• local and national politicians to raise awareness of flood risk and the impacts it can have

-• we visit schools and run workshops to share our understanding of flood risk with the next generation of climate champions
+• schools where we run workshops to share our understanding of flood risk with the next generation of climate champions

-• we are building innovative flood alleviation schemes to hold back, store and convey excess water across the city in a way to reduce flood risk and also benefit nature
+• building innovative flood alleviation schemes to hold back, store and convey excess water across the city in a way to reduce flood risk and also benefit nature

 We are continually working with others to better understand how we can reduce flood risk in a changing climate.
 You can keep informed with updates.